apache/kvrocks-website/community/vote-a-core-developer.md

 title: Vote a new committer or PMC member
 ---

+Kvrocks PMC member should be responsible for assessing the contributions of candidates.

+Like many Apache projects, Kvrocks welcome all contributions, including code contributions, documentation improvement, blog entries, guides for new users, public speeches, and enhancement of the project in various ways.

+## Nominate new committer

+New committer nomination could only be officially started by existing PMC members.
+If a new committer feels that he/she is qualified, he/she should contact any existing PMC member and discuss.
+If this is agreed among some members of the PMC, the process will kick off.

 ## Initiate discussion in the community private mailing group

 Any Kvrocks PMC member can initiate a voting discussion.